rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

   ...
   "scripts": {
     "start": "nodemon --exec babel-node src/index.js",
-    "test": "mocha --require babel-core/register 'src/**/*.spec.js'"
+    "test": "mocha --require @babel/register 'src/**/*.spec.js'"
   },
   ...
 }
 {{< /highlight >}}

+Don't forget to install the babel node package with `npm install @babel/register --save-dev`.
 That should be sufficient to run your first test.
 Add a *src/tests/user.spec.js* to your application. and write your first test there:

 {{< highlight javascript "hl_lines=5" >}}
 import { expect } from 'chai';